echronos/echronos/README.md

 More detailed documentation for the `prj` tool can be found in [`prj/manual/prj-user-manual`](prj/manual/prj-user-manual).

 Pregenerated RTOS API manuals can be found on the [eChronos GitHub wiki](https://github.com/echronos/echronos/wiki).

+## Building documentation

+To obtain `pandoc` and `wkhtmltopdf` needed for building user documentation on Ubuntu Linux systems:

+    sudo apt-get install pandoc
+    sudo apt-get install wkhtmltopdf

-They can also be generated with the command `x.py build docs`.
+Documentation can then be  generated with the command `x.py build docs`.

 # Software model